hexchat/documentation/tips.rst

 Client Certificates
 -------------------

 Client Certificates allows you to identify to networks services using a certificate.
-Please do not mistake it for server certificate which allows you to connect to network with invalid certificate, right now Hexchat can't do it.
+Please do not mistake it for server certificate which allows you to connect to network with invalid certificate, right now HexChat can't do it.

 To use one you need to put your certificate file inside :file:`certs` directory in HexChat's `config folder <settings.html#config-files>`_.